turbinelabs/developer/README.md

 ## Dependencies and vendoring

-Turbine Labs open-source go projects will never publicly depend on anything other than other Turbine Labs open-source Go projects.
+Turbine Labs open-source go projects will never publicly depend on anything other than other Turbine Labs open-source Go projects, with the exception of [gomock](https://github.com/golang/mock), which is used extensively in our test code, but whose interfaces are both stable and unused in any part of our public API.

 #### How we vendor